 In December 2022, FEI executed an amendment to its operating credit facility to incorporate a Sustainability Linked Loan ("SLL") component.
-The SLL incorporates sustainability performance targets considering avoided emissions from renewable gas and capital project opportunities with Indigenous participation.
+The SLL incorporates sustainability performance targets considering avoided emissions from RNG and lower carbon gas, and capital project opportunities with Indigenous participation.
 The amendment to the credit facility has been approved by the BCUC.